-Slack gets an unfair reputation for only being used as an instant chat messenger between teams, and while it is useful for that purpose, there are several other ways to use Slack to help you keep a pulse on many aspects of your business each day.
+Slack gets an unfair reputation for only being used as an instant chat messenger between teams and, while it is useful for that purpose, there are several other ways to use Slack to help you keep a pulse on many different aspects of your business each day.

-There are three main ways that Slack provides value for businesses: facilitating team communication, providing timely business insights and integrating with productivity tools.
-All this is housed in a sleek, easy to use and customizable interface with apps available for desktop, iPhone, and for Android users as well.
+In this Slack review, we dive into the 3 main ways that Slack provides value for businesses — by facilitating team communication, providing timely business insights, and integrating with productivity tools — as well as 7 useful integrations you can add to your Slack dashboard to improve your business performance.
+All this is housed in a sleek, easy-to-use, and customizable interface with apps available for desktop, iPhone, and Android users as well.

-Here’s how Slack can help you to stay on track with your business:
+Here’s how you can use Slack to stay on track with your business:

 This was what Slack was built for.
 It’s a great way for teams to communicate through direct messages and as groups.
 Sharing documents and screenshots is easy with drag-and-drop uploading, and copy and pasting URLs is a quick way to give one-click access to whoever you’re messaging.
 Sharing Google Docs and Sheets through Slack is a much more neat and organized way to share projects rather than sending sharing links through email.